fanfan42/ansible-role-lsw/documentation/SR-IOV.md

 ### Recommendations

-* Have two mice and two keyboards connected via USB to the computer.
-Mousepad and internal keyboard on a laptop count in the total.
-So you can pass 1 mouse and 1 keyboard to the Windows VM with low latency.
 * At least, 16GB of RAM.
 RAM allocated by default to the Windows VM is 8192MB.
 Windows 11 needs, at least, 4GB of RAM.
 So at least, you should need 8GB of RAM (4 for the VM) to correctly run the VM.
 * Two disks, one dedicated to the Linux host, one for the Windows VM.
 It gives Bare Metal perforamce and allows **medperf** or **maxperf** playbook to be used as a base.
 It also allows to have a dual boot with Windows and Linux at boot.
 Perfect for firmware upgrades for example.